aneuth/adnat-challenge/README.md

 ## Challenge requirements summary

 Created a simplified version of the Tanda web app where:
-- users who sign up for the first time are prompted to join/create an organisation
+- Users who sign up for the first time are prompted to join/create an organisation
-- once joined, they are able to edit the organisation details or leave
+- Once joined, they are able to edit the organisation details or leave
-- users can also view all shifts
+- Users can also view all shifts

 ## Challenge optional requirements summary